tysiachnyi/dark--next/README.md

 # Dark+ Next

-Updated version which been inspired by Dark+ and Dark Modern
+Updated version of the best Microsoft default theme Dark+ Which been inspired by Dark+ and Dark Modern

 ![VSCode with new Dark+ Next theme](images/screen1.png)